stormchaserroleplaying/stormchaserRPG/Talents/Ranger/Knacks/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-Spending 1 hour and a successful DC 10 Survival check, you forage for poisonous plants in your area.
-With these plants you can spend 10 minutes as part of a short or long rest to extract 3 doses of liquid poison (when ingested, a creature makes a Constitution defence check vs your Wisdom skill, on a failure it is [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) for 1 hour).
+Spending 1 hour and a successful DC 10 [Survival](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Survival/) check, you forage for poisonous plants in your area.
+With these plants you can spend 10 minutes as part of a short or long rest to extract 3 doses of liquid poison (when ingested, a creature makes a Constitution defence check vs your poisoner's kit skill, on a failure it is [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) for 1 hour.
 Alternatively, using the same plants you can spend an hour making 1 dose of [antitoxin](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Gear/Descriptions/#antitoxin).

 ## Snare

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 Using a 25-foot length of rope, you spend 1 minute to create a snare trap on the ground using other available materials to camoflauge the trap.
-This trap is nearly invisible, requiring a successful [Investigation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Investigation/) check vs your Survial skill to be perceived.
+This trap is nearly invisible, requiring a successful [Investigation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Investigation/) check vs your [Survival](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Survival/) skill to be perceived.

 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell’s radius.
-That creature must succeed on a Dexterity defence check vs your Survial skill or be hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
+That creature must succeed on a Dexterity defence check vs your Survival skill or be hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) there until it is freed.
-A [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) creature can make a Dexterity defence check vs your Survial skill at the end of each of its turns, free itself from the trap on a success.
+A [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) creature can make a Dexterity defence check vs your [Survival](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Survival/) skill at the end of each of its turns.
+On a success, it frees itself from the trap.